mariunaise/HDA-Thesis/content/SMHD.typ

   [#figure(
     include("../graphics/quantizers/two-metric/example_reconstruct.typ"),
-    caption: [Example reconstruction]) <fig:tmhd_example_reconstruct>] )
+    caption: [Example reconstruction]) <fig:tmhd_example_reconstruct>] )]
-#pagebreak()

 === S-Metric Helper Data Method

 Going on, the Two-Metric Helper Data Method can be generalized as shown in @smhd.
-This generalization allows for higher order bit quantization and the use of more than two metrics.
+This generalization allows for higher-order bit quantization and the use of more than two metrics.

 A key difference to the Two-Metric approach is the alignment of quantization areas.
 Methods described in @tmhd1 and @tmhd2 use two bounds for 1-bit quantization, namely $plus.minus a$.
-Contrary, the method introduced by @smhd would look more like a sign based quantizer if the configuration $cal(Q)(2, 1)$ is used, using only one quantization bound at $x=0$.
+Contrary, the method introduced by Fischer in @smhd would look more like a sign-based quantizer if the configuration $cal(Q)(2, 1)$ is used, using only one quantization bound at $x=0$.
 @fig:smhd_compar1 and @fig:smhd_compar2 illustrate this difference.

 #grid(